OBJECTIVE

 POLICY

 Notification to Environmental Health and Safety (EH&S) is required prior to closing, vacating, relocating, or renovating a laboratory by submitting the Lab Closeout Reporting form.
-Thirty (30) days advance notice is requested.
+A minimum thirty (30) day advance notice is requested.

 Using the procedures and resources listed below, the laboratory must be made safe for future or planned renovations, repair, maintenance or occupants.
-All non-fixed equipment and supplies are required to be removed from laboratories for closeout or relocation, or the department will take full responsibility for these items.
+The department will take full responsibility for any non-fixed equipment and supplies that are not removed from laboratories for closeout or relocation.

-EH&S will conduct and document a laboratory closeout survey to verify all close-out activities have been completed appropriately.
+EH&S will conduct and document a laboratory closeout survey to document that all close-out activities have been completed appropriately.

 RESPONSIBILITY